drawpile/Drawpile/doc/protocol.md

 The server supports SSL/TLS encrypted connections.
 The client upgrades to a secure connection by sending the command "STARTTLS".
 The server will reply with a STARTTLS of its own and begins the SSL handshake.

 Since most Drawpile users will likely run drawpile-srv on their home computers or small hosting services, Drawpile does not utilize PKI.
-The client accepts self-signed certificates as well as certificates that do not match the hostname of the server.
-Instead, the client will remember the certificate associated with each hostname and warn if it changes.
+The client accepts self-signed certificates and, when connecting to an IP address, certificates that do not match the hostname of the server.
+Instead, the client will remember the certificate associated with each hostname and warns if it changes.

 ## Session recording format